arwidcool/INA219/README.md

 ## Description

 This repository contains the custom design files for a modified INA219 High Side DC Current Sensor Breakout Board.
 The design is fully compatible with the Adafruit INA219 module but incorporates several key improvements to enhance performance and reliability.
+The reason for making this is because I was not happy with the original adafruit design and I saw many mistakes so I wanted to provide a free alternative that can be ordered directly from a online PCB assembly like JLCPCB.

 ### Key Improvements